 All MPs are eligible to submit a question for the PMQs lottery, though, by longstanding convention, MPs with a government post (usually a ministerial position) do not enter PMQs.
-While parties sometimes attempt to orchestrate the questions of their members, these attempts usually fail - as ex-Labour political advisors Ayesha Hazarika and Tom Hamilton write, "MPs are difficult creatures to herd."
+While parties sometimes attempt to orchestrate the questions of their members, these attempts usually fail - as ex-Labour political advisors Ayesha Hazarika and Tom Hamilton write regarding these attempts, "MPs are difficult creatures to herd."
 (Hazarika and Hamilton 2018, p.
 245).
 Given this, we consider question submission the result of an individual MP's decision, rather than their party's decision.
+In addition, we include party fixed effects in our main specifications.